-The Richard Stockton College of New Jersey Police Department is a fully sworn and commissioned law enforcement agency and is the primary police authority responsible for maintaining law, order, safety and the investigating of all crimes, offenses and incidents for the campus community.
-The Officers are approved, certified and trained through the New Jersey Police Training Commission and as with their peers, have full police and arrest powers anywhere in the State of New Jersey.
+The Richard Stockton College of New Jersey Police Department is a fully sworn and commissioned law enforcement agency and is the primary police authority responsible for maintaining law, order, safety and the investigation of all crimes, offenses and incidents for the campus community.
+The officers are approved, certified and trained through the New Jersey Police Training Commission and as with their peers, have full police and arrest powers anywhere in the State of New Jersey.
 Following successful completion of the Basic Police Academy, officers attend annual in-service training and other training courses, conferences and seminars, which provides for the professional delivery of police services.
-Uniformed Police Officers patrol the campus community and surrounding roadways in marked police vehicles, on bicycles and on foot, ready to respond to any emergency or call for service.
+Uniformed police officers patrol the campus community and surrounding roadways in marked police vehicles, on bicycles and on foot, ready to respond to any emergency or call for service.
+A security camera system is in place throughout the campus for the safety of the community.
 The police department is committed to community policing, and therefore, all officers are considered Community Policing officers, working closely with the entire college community and its neighbors in all public safety efforts.
+K9 officer Tracy Stuart and dog, "Hemi", are an intergal part of the Police Department's commitment to community policing and homeland security.